 In the preceding sections, we talked about comparisons being independent.
 Independent comparisons are often called orthogonal comparisons.
 There is a simple test to determine whether two comparisons are orthogonal: If the sum of the products of the coefficients is 0, then the comparisons are orthogonal.
 Consider again the experiment on the attribution of success or failure.
-Table 12.6.6 shows the coefficients previously presented in Table 12.6.3 and in Table 12.6.5 The column "C1" contains the coefficients from the comparison shown in Table 12.6.5 The column labeled "Product" is the product of these two columns.
-Note that the sum of the numbers in this column is 0.
+Table 8.6.6 shows the coefficients previously presented in Table 8.6.3 and in Table 8.6.5.
+The column "C1" contains the coefficients from the comparison shown in Table 8.6.3; the column "C2" contains the coefficients from the comparison shown in Table 8.6.5.
+The column is 0.
 Therefore, the two comparisons are orthogonal.